Lower Elementary Program

 A glimpse inside this classroom would show enticing science experiments, children memorizing land/water forms and countries of a certain continent, a student adding large numbers on a bead frame, another completing a book project.

 The Lower Elementary program, which began in 2003, provides students with challenging work in a supportive environment.
 Stepping Stones Montessori School’s Elementary Programs represent a middle road between the whole group instruction of traditional settings and homeschooling.
 While both environments have advantages, there are many students who benefit from a multi-aged, individualized setting such as ours.
 Our Lower Elementary classroom has around 20 students in grades 1-3 with two teachers.
-Our school is licensed as an Approved Private School by the Maine State Department of Education.
+Our school has been licensed as an Approved Private School by the Maine State Department of Education.

 With long blocks of Montessori time, extended spans of concentration are encouraged.
 While doing their individualized work, the children learn to set goals and manage their time, make meaningful work choices, and use a wide variety of resources.